 The kernel does not do prefetching; it is the responsibility of the pager service to implement any applicable prefetching.

-It is possible for a single pager to simultaniously back multiple VMOs.
+It is possible for a single pager to simultaneously back multiple VMOs.
 Requests for the different VMOs can be differentiated by the key parameter used when creating the VMO.
-It is also possible for multiple independent pager objects to exist simultaniously.
+It is also possible for multiple independent pager objects to exist simultaneously.

 Creating a pager is not a privileged operation.
 However, the default behavior of syscalls which

 operate on VMOs is to fail if the operation would require blocking on IPC back to a userspace

 process, so applications generally need to be aware of when they are operating on pager owned

 VMOs.
 This means that services which provide pager owned VMOs to clients should be explicit about